triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 sudo apt install --reinstall ./xrt_202210.2.13.0_21.10-amd64-xrt.deb
 ```

+If you also want a debug and verbose version which traces all the
+XRT calls, try compiling with `./dbg.sh -noccache`.

 > :memo: The Linux kernel driver is actually compiled during the
 > installation of the `.deb` package for the currently running
 > kernel.
 If the compilation fails because of some incompatibilities,